A Child’s Life Before Electronics

-Do you remember life before the internet, mobile phones, and gaming systems?
+Do you remember life before the internet, mobile phones and gaming systems?
 For one thing, you had to be more creative.
-This meant wrapping a towel around your neck as a cape and becoming Superman.
-Then you fought the evil villain and saved whoever was in peril, which was usually your younger sibling.
-You amused yourself and perhaps others, too, by pretending to be a mommy or daddy—working around the house or shopping for groceries.
+Creativity meant wrapping a towel around your neck as a cape and becoming Superman.
+Then you fought the evil villain and saved whoever was in peril, usually your younger sibling.
+You amused yourself and perhaps others by pretending to be a mommy or daddy—working around the house or shopping for groceries.

 “But as adults, we become focused on the ‘important’ things in life like keeping our family fed and secure,” said Patty Stine, co-founder of Pure Play Every Day, Inc., a non-profit organization that brings play opportunities to children and communities.

-While it’s true that life has changed significantly for parents, the importance of imaginative or pretend play remains the same for children.
-For today’s children, there are plenty of electronic games to hold their attention and keep them on the couch for countless hours.
+While it’s true that life has changed significantly for parents and families, the importance of imaginative or pretend play remains the same for children.
+There are plenty of electronic games for today’s children to hold their attention and keep them on the couch for countless hours.
 The problem, however, is that technology leaves less room for using your imagination.

-Play between children and their peers or parents is “an opportunity to promote the social-emotional, cognitive, language, and self-regulation skills that build executive function and a prosocial brain,” according to a report published by the American Academy of Pediatrics (AAP).
-If a child doesn’t have safe, nurturing relationships in their life and play, safety, and stability are rare, toxic stress disrupts the development of these essential skills.
-For children in these situations, play is an even more important part of healthy development, the report concludes.
+Play between children and their peers or parents is “an opportunity to promote the social and emotional, cognitive, language and self-regulation skills that build executive function and a prosocial brain,” according to a report published by the American Academy of Pediatrics (AAP).
+Toxic stress can disrupt the development of these essential skills.
+The report concludes that play is an even more critical part of healthy development for children in these situations.

 The Era of Play Chats